FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/engine/README.md

 ### None!

-This Python implementation is a faithful port of the TypeScript bot:
+This Python implementation is a faithful port of the TypeScript engine:

 ✅ Same betting strategy logic
 ✅ Same martingale calculations